 The manifest file is an XML file that enables you to declaratively describe how your app should be activated when an end user installs and uses it with Office documents and applications.
-See Apps for Office XML manifest overview for more information.
+See Understanding the apps for Office XML manifest for more information.

 The manifest file is the only file that you should deploy to the shared folder catalog—you should deploy the web application itself to a web server, the URL of which you specify in the SourceLocation element of the manifest file.

 To help make apps that access external data and services more secure, your app should use a secure protocol such as Hypertext Transfer Protocol Secure (HTTPS) to connect to external data and services.